Born-Digital-US/ISLE-ARCHIVE-20190910/docs/migrate/merge-checklist.md

 # Migration Merge Checklist

-This section is to serve as a new checklist for the editing or merging of the copied Islandora Production server(s) data and config files to the appropriate config directory on the enduser's local laptop and ultimately copied / deployed back to the new ISLE Host Server.
+This checklist is to be used during the editing or merging process of the non-ISLE Islandora Production server(s) configuration files to conform to the new ISLE setup.

+This "merge" workflow typically involves:
+* copying down the configuration files to an appropriate directory on the your local laptop
+* comparing the files to newer ISLE versions
+* making edits to the ISLE configurations to reflect potential customization
+* Comment the edits in the new ISLE configurations for keeping track of customizations
+* checking in the new configurations into a git repository
+* deploying this new setup back to your new ISLE Host Server whether it be `Production` or `Staging`.

+---

+**Recommendation**: This section needs editing.
+This is too much and the repeated usage of `yourdomain` is confusing.

 The suggested workflow is for endusers to review the Production file(s) first, make note of any settings and then make appropriate edits within the `yourdomain-config` directory to change values, add passwords or usernames etc on your local laptop with the ultimate goal of checking all results into a git repository for deploy later on the ISLE Host server.